khoamaitan/EdgeSubPix/README.md

-			std::vector<float> response;      // amplitude of the gradient in edges point, std::vector<float> nx;			  // amplitude of the gradient in x direction, std::vector<float> ny;			  // amplitude of the gradient in y direction };
+			std::vector<float> response;      // amplitude of the gradient in edges point, std::vector<float> nx;			  // amplitude of the gradient in x direction, std::vector<float> ny;			  // amplitude of the gradient in y direction double length;					  // length of the contour double area;					  // area of the contour
+		};
 		struct Edge
 		{